pointw-dev/eve-utils/src/eve_utils/skel/doc/README.md

   Note: when using query strings with curly brackets, they must be urlencoded before sending to an AWS API Gateway.

 * https://docs.python-eve.org/en/stable/features.html#embedded-resource-serialization

+### X-Total-Count

+* This is handy for HEAD requests when client wants to know items count without retrieving response body.
+* An example use case is to get the count of unread posts using where query without loading posts themselves.